Skeptical about the benefits of chiropractic care?

 What Causes Misalignment?

-Your muscles and ligaments are designed to hold your vertebrae and other joints in place, and the discs between your joints are flexible and spongy.
+Muscles, ligaments, and other soft tissue are designed to hold your vertebrae and other joints in place, and the discs between your joints are flexible and spongy.

 This flexibility allows your joints to move in the way they intended, but it also allows (if the proper conditions are met) your joints to move out of alignment.

 This can be caused by: